-Nástio Mosquito, started a musical training, and moved from there to film production.
-He worked in different capacities for television in his native Angola for some time, but it were his deviations from entertainment formats that were to become his future life.
-Mosquito is first of all a performer, he translates this into audiovisual representations and installations.
+Nástio Mosquito, started out in musical training, and moved from this to film production.
+He has worked in various capacities for television in his native Angola for some time, but his deviations from entertainment formats formed the basis for what was to become his future life.
+Mosquito is first of all a performer, translating this into audio-visual representations and installations.

 Credits ©image: Vic Pereiro